 In 2018, you simply cannot escape the constant news streams focused on data security of customers.
 From the massive breach at Equifax, to ethical questions surrounding Facebook’s usage of consumer data, the questions surrounding how both merchant and consumer data is being stored and used is paramount.

-The payment processing industry is a large target for cyber criminals; over $6 trillion in transactions are being processed annually.
-Being agile, and open to embracing new technologies/methodologies to combat cyber crime in the industry is a must.
+The payment processing industry is a large target for cybercriminals; over $6 trillion in transactions are being processed annually.
+Being agile and open to embracing new technologies/methodologies to combat cybercrime in the industry is a must.

-This year, over $1 billion dollars will be spent this year on security software to safeguard the threats merchants face in-store and online according to a report conducted by the IDC.
+This year over $1 billion dollars will be spent this year on security software to safeguard the threats merchants face in-store and online, according to a report conducted by the IDC.

-How are organizations such as the ETA working to ensure the best interests of their members, and their data?
+How are organizations such as the ETA working to ensure the best interests of their members and their data?

-AZ: I certainly think it’s fair to say that for the payments industry there are two components when you talk about the protection of data.
-There’s the overall larger issue of security, and then you sort of delve down into the component of risk management, and mitigation of risk in the industry to ensure continued consumer confidence.
+AZ: I certainly think it’s fair to say that for the payments industry, there are two components when you talk about the protection of data.
+There’s the overall larger issue of security, and then you sort of delve down into the component of risk management and mitigation of risk in the industry to ensure continued consumer confidence.

-And then the other component we are actively involved with, that’s the PCI Council.
+And then the other component we are actively involved with that’s the PCI Council.
 ETA is a participating organization to PCI, and we maintain a pretty active engagement with the council on behalf of our members.
 Many of our member companies are participating organizations as well in the council; some sit on the board of advisors.
 Perhaps most notably, the card brands form the Executive Committee of the council.

 There is a piece around communication and collaboration with the council that we at ETA take very seriously.

-It’s interesting, because I think security issues, often times when you talk about them, people roll their eyes, because they’re not snazzy, and often times, they tend to be deeply tied to technical matters in the case of PCI, or the risk management and compliance piece with respect to underwriting.
+It’s interesting because I think security issues, oftentimes when you talk about them, people roll their eyes, because they’re not snazzy, and oftentimes, they tend to be deeply tied to technical matters in the case of PCI, or the risk management and compliance piece with respect to underwriting.

 They are at the core of what the industry with either rise or fall on.
-If all of these systems in the value chain are not secure, and the instances for risk are not mitigated, and if vulnerabilities present themselves, everybody loses confidence in the system, and it just falls apart.
+If all of these systems in the value chain are not secure, the instances of risk are not mitigated, and if vulnerabilities present themselves, everybody loses confidence in the system, and it just falls apart.

 AZ: I think the acquiring channel has certainly recognized the need to provide the relevant information to the small business merchant community.
-It’s hard because I think smaller merchants in particular are focused on running their businesses!
-They are not a big organization and they’re just selling or sort of engaging in some of the day-to-day issues that they deal with as merchants.
+It’s hard because I think smaller merchants, in particular, are focused on running their businesses!
+They are not a big organization, and they’re just selling or sort of engaging in some of the day-to-day issues that they deal with as merchants.

 What roles do payment processors play in ensuring that customers’ data is secure?